-12.24 An internal examiner will normally be a member of the University's Education and Research staff, other than the PGR's supervisor(s).
-RDPAB has the authority to decide who qualifies as an internal examiner.
+- 12.25 An internal examiner will normally be a member of the University's Education and Research staff, other than the PGR's supervisor(s).
+RDPAB has the authority to decide who qualifies as an internal examiner. - 12.26 Where no independent chair is appointed, the internal examiner takes on the chairing responsibilities (see below).